Glossary

 J is for Joodle A doodle really, by me, jude hill, when I was little they called me joody.
 But really, it goes deeper than that, gathering thoughts.
 And all past loose pages.

 J is for Joy How do I say it, how it is?
 4/18/23 Possibly joy is, for me, not as light as it sounds, but simply peace.
 No matter what, peace is in there somewhere.
 Peace is a state of acceptance.
-In a lot of cases, a kind of Radical Acceptance.
+In a lot of cases, requires a kind of Radical Acceptance.

 J is for Just.
 Exactly, as it applies to this moment in time.
 Like a puzzle piece.
 Accepting that as is.
 For now.